Monash-RNA-Systems-Biology-Laboratory/tail-tools/README.md

 For PyPy it seems to be currently easiest to set up in a virtualenv:

     virtualenv -p pypy myenv
-    myenv/bin/pip install tail-tools
+    pip install --upgrade 'git+https://github.com/Victorian-Bioinformatics-Consortium/tail-tools.git#egg=tail-tools'

-Tail Tools includes an R package with various Shiny reports, which can be installed in R with:
+Tail Tools includes an R package with various Shiny reports.
+This isn't essential to run the pipeline, but contains functions to produce various Shiny reports.
+It can be installed from R with:

+    devtools::install_github("Victorian-Bioinformatics-Consortium/tail-tools", subdir="tail_tools")

 Usage
 -----